 Is South Carolina Car Insurance Expensive?

 South Carolina ranks 35th in affordability for full coverage and 36th overall for minimum coverage policies, placing it as one of the costlier states for car insurance in our 2025 study.
-However, this is only an overall statistic comparing average rates for the entirety of states and affordability rankings for your city compared to the rest of the United States will vary widely.
+This is an overall statistic comparing average rates across states, and affordability rankings for your city compared to the rest of the United States will vary widely.

 Why Is Car Insurance More Expensive In South Carolina?